dmorse/pscfpp/README.md

 The PSCF source code is written using C++ as the primary language, with CUDA used in pscf_rpg for GPU acceleration.
-PSCF is only provided in-source code format, and so must be compiled from source.
+PSCF is only provided in source code format, and so must be compiled by the user.

 The build system used to compile and install PSCF uses the unix "make" utility, which is available in any unix-like command-line environment.